About This Is My South

+Everyone is talking about us!
 Because the South is in the stories.
 The travel industry in the southern states isn’t overdeveloped like it is in many parts of the country.
 It is still relatively cheap to travel here and many places rely on tourism for the majority of their income.
 The food, music, and arts are the product of hundreds of years of combined cultures, including French, African and English influences.

 Why Should I Read This Is My South?

 This website is a travel guide for all things South, featuring accommodation reviews, restaurant recommendations, and activities for all ages and budgets.
 There is no other travel website as devoted to the region as This Is My South.